tomerfiliba-org/rpyc/docs/index.rst

 Next, refer to the :ref:`documentation` and :ref:`api-ref`, as well as the :ref:`mailing-list`.

-For an introductory reading, `David Mertz <http://gnosis.cx/dW/>`_ wrote a very thorough `Charming Python <http://www.ibm.com/developerworks/linux/library/l-rpyc/>`_ installment about RPyC, explaining how it's different from existing alternatives (Pyro, XMLRPC, etc.), what roles it can play, and even show-cases some key features of RPyC (like the security model,
+For an introductory reading (that may or may not be slightly outdated), `David Mertz <http://gnosis.cx/dW/>`_ wrote a very thorough `Charming Python <http://www.ibm.com/developerworks/linux/library/l-rpyc/>`_ installment about RPyC, explaining how it's different from existing alternatives (Pyro, XMLRPC, etc.), what roles it can play, and even show-cases some key features of RPyC (like the security model,